Rotational diffusion: Langevin dynamics

 This equation is the rotational version of Newtons second equation of motion.
-For example, in standard translational terms, a rocket will experience a boosting force from the engine whilst simultaneously experiencing a resistive force from the air it is travelling through.
+For example, in standard translational terms, a rocket will experience a boosting force from the engine while simultaneously experiencing a resistive force from the air it is travelling through.
 The same can be said for an object which is rotating.

 Due to the random nature of rotation of the particle, the average Brownian torque is equal in both directions of rotation. symbolised as:

 This means the equation can be averaged to get:

 Which is to say that the first derivative with respect to time of the average Angular momentum is equal to the negative of the Rotational friction coefficient divided by the moment of inertia, all multiplied by the average of the angular momentum.

 As $\frac{d \left \langle L \right \rangle}{dt}$ is the rate of change of angular momentum over time, and is equal to a negative value of a coefficient multiplied by $\left \langle L \right \rangle$, this shows that the angular momentum is decreasing over time, or decaying with a decay time of: